Steve Bannon's defense seeks acquittal then rests case

 The committee heard nothing from Bannon until after the first deadline had passed, at which point his lawyer sent a letter to the committee stating that Bannon was protected by Trump's claim of executive privilege and would not be providing documents or appearing.
 The committee responded in writing that Trump's claim was invalid — Trump was no longer president, and Bannon was not employed at the White House at the time of the riot.

 The panel gave Bannon a hard deadline of Oct.
 14 to come before the committee.
-When that deadline passed, the committee chairman, Rep. Bennie Thompson, D-Miss., wrote Bannon's lawyer on Oct.
+When that deadline passed, Thompson the committee chairman, wrote Bannon’s lawyer on Oct.
 15 threatening criminal prosecution.

 The committee, which is holding a prime time hearing Thursday, wanted to speak with Bannon because it had information that Bannon was actively involved in planning, logistics and fundraising for efforts by Trump, a Republican, to overturn the 2020 election and stop Congress from certifying Democrat Joe Biden's victory.
 The subpoena demanded any documents or communications relating to Trump and other people in his orbit, including lawyer Rudy Giuliani and extremist groups such as the Proud Boys and the Oath Keepers.